Maddog241/rua/doc.md

 Variables are places that store values.
 There are three kinds of variables in Lua: global variables, local variables, and table fields.

-A single name can denote a global variable or a local variable (or a function's formal parameter, which is a particular kind of local variable):
+A single name can denote a global variable or a local variable:

     var ::= Name